nkp1111/portfolio/README.md

   - add containers folder for header, about, work, skill, testimonial, footer
   - add navbar with toggle navbar links
   - add header component
+  - add about component
+  - add wrapper file for high order component
+  - add social media and navigation dot component inside wrapper file
+  - wrap header and about container with wrapper AppWrapper

 ## Built with